MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 01-02/Note 4 - Data Types.md

 A **local variable** is a variable that is declared within a local scope.
 It may be used only within the context (e.g. a method or a loop) it was declared in.
 It is lost when its context is completed.

 A **data type** is the kind of data that a variable can store.
 Once you declare a variable or constant to be a specific data type, that variable or constant can only store values of that data type.
 There are many built-in data types, but you can also create your own data types using classes.
-In this course, you saw the data type `String` in the About Me activity.